Molka-khlaifi/Molka-khlaifi/README.md

 📊 Interested in **Data Science**, **Data Analysis**, and **Computer Systems**.

-🚀 Currently looking for a **6-week summer internship** to strengthen my technical skills and gain my first professional experience.

 🧠 I enjoy turning ideas into working desktop applications, from interface design to database integration.

 ---